vibrantleaf/LeafOS/README.md

 > [!WARNING]
 > [This is an experimental feature](https://www.fedoraproject.org/wiki/Changes/OstreeNativeContainerStable), try at your own discretion.

+> [!WARNING]
+> Please verify the image's signature with cosign before rebasing to the image. [see](https://github.com/vibrantleaf/morgi-gwyrdd/blob/main/README.md#verification).

 To rebase an existing atomic Fedora installation to the latest build:

 - First rebase to the unsigned image, to get the proper signing keys and policies installed: *(Not needed if your already using any of or any of which that is derived from any of Universal Blue's images.)*